shouya/thinking-dumps/ct4csist/chap1.md

 The left hand side was added for clarity about that `f : x -> y` isn't simply `id` as might suggested by the constant functor `Δ_u`.

+#### Skipped Sections: Limit Theorem and Exponentiation

+I tried several time can still can't catch the idea of limit theorem and exponentiation.
+I decided to move on to the next chapter about functors.

+Hereby finishing chapter 1.